zhuob/r4ct/README.md

-# shinyapp4clinicaltrial
+# shinyapps4clinicaltrial

-This is a package for shiny apps
+This is a package for all the shiny apps I have worked so far